Energy Zappers Depleting Your Zest For Life

 1Lack of sleep

-Sleep is a time for repairing and restoring and it is the true source of our energy.
-A poor night sleep is the biggest and fastest energy zapper in most people's lives.
-One bad night can ruin the next 24-48 hours.
+Sleep is a time for replenish the energy, repair and restoration of body muscles and tissue.
+So a poor night sleep is the biggest and fastest energy zapper.
+One bad night can spoil the next 24 hours of your life.

 When it comes to sleep, both quantity and quality matter.
 Lack of sleep, disrupted sleep, and irregular sleep patterns have a dire effect on energy levels, creativity, mental alertness, general wellbeing and health.
 People who are unable to sleep properly at night tend to be weary most of the time and lack the ability to concentrate.

 What to do?
-Simply trying to go to bed earlier will usually fail.
+Simply trying to go to bed earlier will fail in most cases.
 If you go to bed when you are not enough sleepy it takes a long time to fall asleep.
-The very attempt to force yourself to sleep actually awakes you, making it more difficult to sleep.
+The very attempt to force yourself to sleep actually awakes you, making it even more difficult to fall asleep.

 Go to bed when you are sleepy and get up at the same time every morning.
 If you got not enough sleep one night, you will feel drowsy earlier and get more sleep the next night.
 If you are full of energy and aren't exhausted, you may need somewhat less sleep hours.